SC allows liquor shops to reopen in Tamil Nadu

 New Delhi, May 15: The Supreme Court on Friday stayed Madras High Court order of closure of liquor shops in Tamil Nadu and has issued notice to petitioner and others.

 While hearing the case, the court observed that it is for the state to take these calls.
 Next hearing will be after four weeks.
-The Hight Court had allowed sale of liquor only through online system and home delivery.
+The High Court had allowed the sale of liquor only through online system and home delivery.

 Noting that there were huge crowds before the shops and no social distancing was maintained, a bench of Justices Vineet Kothari and Pushpa Satyanarayana passed the order on a miscellaneous petition filed by advocate G Rajesh, besides a plaint from Kamal Haasan-led Makkal Needhi Maiam (MNM).